DevOpsDaysTLV/2019-zen-and-the-art-of-multi-cloud/levels/05_vault/README.md

 # Vault Agent Setup
 Open new terminal window

-ssh to the old-monolyth machine (ooc-client)
+ssh to the ooc-client ec2-instance that was created

-copy local index.ctmpl to the server  to /etc/vault.d/index.ctmpl
+copy local index.ctmpl to the ooc-client to /etc/vault.d/index.ctmpl (see file content below)
 ```htlm
 Please decompose me!
 </br>